HomeESA by StateESA Letter Florida

 How to Get an ESA Letter in Florida

-If your pet helps you cope with a mental or emotional health condition, an emotional support animal letter protects your right to live with that animal in Florida — even in housing with a strict no-pet policy.
+Living with anxiety, depression, or another condition your animal helps you manage?
+In Florida, a properly issued ESA letter is what makes that support legally recognized at home.
 Across Miami, Orlando, Tampa, and Jacksonville, Florida’s large rental communities and HOAs frequently enforce pet rules, and the state has its own ESA documentation standards under SB 1084.

 What Your Florida ESA Letter Includes